groussea/opyflow/ReadMe.md

 From you environment, you should be able to install opyf with `pip install opyf`.

-For developement mode, you may also install the libraries individually with pip:
+For development mode, you may also install the libraries individually with pip:

 ```shell
 pip install ipython vtk opencv-python tqdm h5py matplotlib scipy ipykernel